Park and ride bus services in the United Kingdom: Implementation

-Most schemes do not allow for overnight parking and cater for daytime and early evening usage.
-Users who miss the last bus may often find their cars locked in, requiring the calling of an emergency number.
-Some schemes have addressed the issue of the "last bus" by using other services, such as in High Wycombe where tickets are valid on standard bus services passing the car park after the dedicated service has stopped running, although the site gates have to be left open.
-Other schemes are open late on designated late shopping nights (often a Thursday).

 Many sites are operational five or more days a week.
 Some schemes are often supplemented using additional sites with car parks normally used for other purposes during the week that only operate as park and ride on a Saturday or Sunday.
 These sites include the local County Hall or Town Hall car parks, or University car parks.
 Examples include Southport and Leicester.

 As of 2008, permanent bus based park and ride schemes are generally implemented in small to medium-sized towns and cities, with larger conurbations such as London, Birmingham and Manchester operating rail-based schemes.
 Edinburgh was the largest city with a comprehensive bus-based park and ride scheme, until replaced in part with the Edinburgh Trams network in 2014.
 In Manchester, the local transport authority, Transport for Greater Manchester, does not believe that park and ride systems achieve the main aim of reducing car based mileage, stating that when implemented, most passengers are drawn from people who would otherwise have used existing bus services, or cycle/walk, with only 1 in 5 spaces on average being filled by people who did not previously use public transport.

 Site facilities

 Purpose-built park and ride sites generally consist of a car park and adjacent bus-boarding facility within walking distance.
 Large sites may feature covered multi-story parking, and covered waiting areas or passenger facilities akin to a small bus station.
 Bigger car parks may feature more than one bus stop to limit the distance users have to walk.
 Smaller sites may feature just a bus stop and cabin for an attendant.
 For sites used as bus termini, the site may also feature bus stands.

 The location of park and ride sites is usually predominantly sign posted to assist car drivers, and sometimes there may exist electronic signs giving current information about parking availability.
 Many sites feature a controlled perimeter, entry/exit barriers, CCTV and supervision by an attendant.